A reader asked a great question: how might she stop wasting time? She gave me permission to publish an edited version of our correspondence below.

 It’s easy to find a need.
 So many people need help or even just a little encouragement.
 You may be able to find an opportunity with a non-profit through a website, like VolunteerMatch.

 But just as charity is not the only way to give, volunteering is not the only way to share.
 The key here is to reveal more of your inner core to the world.
 If you have an idea, test it out.
-If you enjoy singing, sing more around your family and friends.
-If you like to bake, surprise a neighbor or an acquaintance with a yummy treat.
+Do you like to sing?
+Try singing around your family and friends.
+Enjoy baking?
+Surprise a neighbor with a yummy treat.
 If you’re funny, send out a weekly joke to a few friends, or tweet it.
-If you’ve found something useful or someone helpful, write a product or service review.
+Got a tip about something useful, write a product or service review.
 If you take good pictures, share them.

 Not only is giving a key component to success, it is associated with a number of health benefits.
 My clients and I have also found that sharing provides a buffer for those times when we do slip.
 In that way, when you do find yourself slacking off or falling into the depths of the online world, you may not feel so bad or be so hard on yourself if you’ve shown compassion elsewhere in your life.